-We produce specialized bearings and precision components that are often tailored to the specifications of a customer or application.
-Our sales professionals are highly experienced engineers who collaborate with our customers on a continual basis to develop bearing solutions.
+We produce specialized bearings and engineered products that are often tailored to the specifications of a customer or application.
+Our sales professionals are highly experienced engineers who collaborate with our customers on a continual basis to develop bearing and engineered product solutions.
 The product development cycle can follow many paths which are dependent on the end market or sales channel.
 The process normally takes between 3-6 years from concept to sale depending upon the application and the market.
 A common route that is used for major OEM projects begins when our design engineers meet with their customer counterparts at the machine design conceptualization stage and work with them through the conclusion of the product development.

-Often, at the early stage, a bearing design concept is produced that addresses the expected demands of the application.
-Environmental demands are many but normally include load, stress, heat, thermal gradients, vibration, lubricant supply and corrosion resistance, with one or two of these environmental constraints being predominant in the design consideration.
-A bearing design must perform reliably for a period of time specified by the customer's product objectives.
+Often, at the early stage, a bearing design or engineered product concept is produced that addresses the expected demands of the application.
+Environmental demands are many but normally include load, stress, heat, thermal gradients, vibration, lubricant supply, pressure and flows, and corrosion resistance, with one or two of these environmental constraints being predominant in the design consideration.
+A bearing or engineered product design must perform reliably for a period of time specified by the customer's product objectives.

-Once a bearing is designed, a mathematical simulation is created to replicate the expected application environment and thereby allow optimization with respect to these design variables.
+Once a bearing or engineered product is designed, a mathematical simulation is created to replicate the expected application environment and thereby allow optimization with respect to these design variables.
 Upon conclusion of the design and simulation phase, samples are produced and laboratory testing commences at one of our test laboratories.
 The purpose of this testing phase is not only to verify the design and the simulation model but also to allow further design improvement where needed.
 Finally, upon successful field testing by the customer, the product is ready for sale.

-For the majority of our products, the culmination of this lengthy process is the receipt of a product approval or certification, generally obtained from either the OEM, the Department of Defense or the Federal Aviation Administration, or "FAA," which allows us to supply the product to the customer.
-We currently have in excess of 44,100 of such approvals, which often gives us a significant competitive advantage, and in many of these instances we are the only approved supplier of a given bearing product.
+For the majority of our products, the culmination of this lengthy process is the receipt of a product approval or certification, generally obtained from either the OEM, the Department of Defense or the Federal Aviation Administration, or "FAA," which allows us to supply the product to the customer and to the aftermarket.
+We currently have in excess of 71,600 of such approvals, which often gives us a competitive advantage, and in many of these instances we are the only approved supplier of a given bearing or engineered product.